og-cz/election-spatial-analysis/data/README.md

   serve both eras correctly.
 The last, `SPECIAL GEOGRAPHIC AREA` (8 rows, all 2025), is a BARMM administrative designation with no polygon of its own in this boundary file and is left genuinely unmapped rather than forced to match something.
+- **The boundary file's default simplification is too aggressive for small, non-coastal provinces.** Found by visually inspecting the rendered map, not assumed correct just because the join succeeded: five of the six Cordillera Administrative Region provinces (Abra, Apayao, Benguet, Ifugao, Kalinga, Mountain Province) rendered as crude 5-to-22-vertex blobs under the boundary source's default "lowres" (0.1%-simplified) files.
+These provinces have no coastline and a comparatively low vertex count to begin with, so a percentage-based simplifier strips almost all of their shape.
+Fixed in `ph_provinces_raw.geojson` by swapping in the same source's "hires" (10%-simplified) version for just the CAR region's six polygons, leaving every other region's lowres polygons as they were (visually correct).
+Worth checking again if this project ever pulls in additional small interior provinces/regions from the same source.

 ## Processed outputs